From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: The Strategy and the General Result

 where we used the notation $u_x(y)= u(y, x), v_x(y)= v(y, x)$.

 Let us now use the Bogoliubov transformation to represent quasi-free mixed states.
 The construction we present here is an example of the well-known Araki--Wyss representation, see \cite{araki_representations_1964, araki_quasifree_1971, derezinski_mathematics_2013}.
 More precisely, we are interested in constructing a quasi-free mixed state with one-particle reduced density $\op$ on the double Fock space $\cG$.
-To this end, we define $\sfR_{\op}$ as the Bogoliubov transform with $\omega = N\,h^3 \op$, and we let the unitary map $\sfR_{\op}$ act on the vacuum $\Omega_\cG$, i.e.
+To this end, we define $\sfR_{\op}$ as the Bogoliubov transform with